cghimire/Bank-Marketing-Data-Mining/README.md

 The objective of this data analysis project is to demonstrate how the classification and predictive analytics study can be applied to produce real, tangible improvements in a company’s business performance.

-## 🏁 Getting Started <a name = "getting_started"></a>
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment](#deployment) for notes on how to deploy the project on a live system.

 ## 🎈 Data Understanding and Exploring <a name="data_understanding_and_exploring"></a>

 ![alt text](https://github.com/cghimire/Bank-Marketing-Data-Mining/blob/master/Figures/Correlation_3.png "Correlation Plot")